LovetheFrogs/PyCircTools/README.md

 - [About](#about)

 <a name="installing-CTools"></a>
-## Installing CTools and importing it.
+## Installing PyCircTools and importing it.

-To install CTools, use pip by calling the following command:
+To install PyCircTools, use pip by calling the following command:

 ```
 pip install PyCircTools
 ```
 Importing it is as easy as it gets, just insert the line
 ```
-from CTools.*subpackage* import *modules*
+from PyCircTools.*subpackage* import *modules*
 ```
 at the start of your code, and substitute subpackage with the package you want, and modules with the modules you want to import to your project.

 <a name="logic-gates"></a>
 ## Logic Gates Module

-Here is an in depth explanation for the CTools.LogicGates module.
+Here is an in depth explanation for the PyCircTools.LogicGates module.
 LogicGates adds implementation for common logic gates used in circuit design.
 It allows to create gates with as many inputs as the user decides (except for the NOT gate).
 For further reference about each of the gates, check it's section in this README.